 4. Cisternino

-Cisternino is a commune located in the province of Brindisi.
-The town has existed since at least the 9th century, and it has been ruled by various powers over time.
-Cisternino was given its current name in 1552, when it became part of the Kingdom of Naples.
-Today, it is the second largest municipality in Apulia.
+Cisternino is a commune in the province of Brindisi.
+The town has existed since at least the 9th century and has been ruled by various powers over time.
+Cisternino was given its current name in 1552 when it became part of the Kingdom of Naples.
+Today, it is the second-largest municipality in Apulia.

 Cisternino, Puglia

-The town of Cisternino is known for its white-washed houses, which line the narrow streets and provide a unique charm to the cityscape.
-The area also features beautiful beaches along with archaeological sites that reveal the region’s history.
+The town of Cisternino is known for its white-washed houses, which line the narrow streets.
+The area also features beautiful beaches, and archaeological sites revealing the region’s history.

 The town is also home to the beautiful Baroque-style Church of Saint John Evangelist, which dates back to the 16th century.
 The church features a bell tower, frescoes, and elaborate altars.
 It has been designated an Italian National Monument.